Catalan orthography: Apostrophes

-Questions are ended with ?, as in English.
-Before 1993, questions could be enclosed with ¿...?, as in Spanish, but this is no longer recommended by the IEC.

 Other conventions

 The distribution of the two rhotics /r/ and /ɾ/ closely parallels that of Spanish.
 Between vowels, the two contrast but they are otherwise in complementary distribution: in the onset, an alveolar trill, [r], appears unless preceded by a consonant; different dialects vary in regards to rhotics in the coda with Western Catalan generally featuring an alveolar tap, [ɾ], and Central Catalan dialects like those of Barcelona or Girona featuring a weakly trilled [r] unless it precedes a vowel-initial word in the same prosodic unit, in which case [ɾ] appears.